Diffusion Policy: Visuomotor Policy Learning via Action Diffusion: Acknowledgement

 \section{Acknowledgement}

+We'd like to thank Naveen Kuppuswamy, Hongkai Dai, Aykut Önol, Terry Suh, Tao Pang, Huy Ha, Samir Gadre, Kevin Zakka and Brandon Amos for their thoughtful discussions.
+We thank Jarod Wilson for 3D printing support and Huy Ha for photography and lighting advice.
+We thank Xiang Li for discovering the bug in our evaluation code on GitHub.

-This work was supported in part by NSF Awards 2037101, 2132519, 2037101, and Toyota Research Institute.
+\begin{funding} This work was supported by the Toyota Research Institute, NSF CMMI-2037101 and NSF IIS-2132519.
 We would like to thank Google for the UR5 robot hardware.
-The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of the sponsors.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of the sponsors. \end{funding}